 This is an adaptation of the original recipe and similar to my Oven Roasted Chicken/Turkey recipe but using a much smaller bird, skipping the brine, and made with extra lemon, no garlic, and starting off the chicken roasting breast down, then flipping it over to finish as usual.
 I didn't truss this one, though I do recommend it because it cooks better and quicker when it's trussed.
 Course, I love my oven roasted bird with the buttery pan sauce and a good garlic stuffed one is good too.
 Heck I just like a good roasted bird.

-Though not necessary, handy tools to have when roasting a chicken are a good roasting pan with rack that will keep the chicken elevated and allow the air and flavor from the aromatics to circulate around the bird.
-Because all ovens vary and so will cooking time, a basic instant read thermometer is really essential to me.
-This allows you to check instantly to see if the chicken is at the right temperature and know whether you need additional cooking time, rather than trying to make guesswork of it, and potentially under-cooking it.
+Though not necessary, handy tools to have when roasting a chicken are a good roasting pan with rack (I own that one) that will keep the chicken elevated and allow the air and flavor from the aromatics to circulate around the bird.
+Because all ovens vary and so will cooking time, an in-oven thermometer or at the very least, a basic instant read thermometer is really essential to me.
+This allows you to check instantly to see if the chicken is at the right temperature and know whether you need additional cooking time, rather than trying to make guesswork of it, and potentially under or over-cooking it.

 Recipe: Lemon Roasted Chicken©From the Kitchen of Deep South Dish